wilsonmar/oss-perf/ga_metrics.md

 such as the number of transactions per minute (TPM), the number of transactions per second divided by 60.

+## Segments of users
+Session statistics for users who share common attributes can be segmented.
+Segments include geographic region.

 ## Monthly Reporting
+The rate of

 http://analytics.blogspot.com/2011/11/simplifying-ecommerce-reporting-across.html